 If any function-based indexes depend on the package, then the database marks the indexes

-The name of the schema containing the package.
-The default is your own schema.
+Name of the schema containing the package.
+Default: your schema.

 A package stored in the database.
 For naming conventions, see "Identifiers".